 General support organisations

-A patient led group that promotes understanding about pelvic radiation disease, a late effect of radiotherapy treatment.
+A patient led group that promotes understanding about pelvic radiation disease.
+Pelvic radiation diasease is a late effect of radiotherapy treatment.
 They support patients and campaign for more research and better treatment for this condition.

 Tel: 01372 744338